+Please note: the 2023-24 school year is the last year of the American Rescue Plan Act (ARPA) funds.
+Schools should begin to plan accordingly as the ARPA funding noted below will no longer be available starting the 2024-25 school year.

-- The ARPA Discretionary Program is modified so that each off-track school receives one discretionary position and additional discretionary funds are allocated to all schools based on the school's enrollment and poverty data. - ARPA extra-curricular (EC) funding is provided again in 2022-23, with funding levels revised based on systemwide usage in school year 2021-22. - Additional centrally-funded English as a Second Language (ESL) teaching positions are allocated to meet the needs of SDP's growing ESL student population.
-(Note: in SMS, these positions will be in the ESOL tab.) - Additional centrally-funded BCA positions are added to meet the evolving needs of families with a home language other than English.
-(Note: in SMS, these positions will be in the BCA tab.) - The total Title I Poverty Tier dollar allocation will be funded at a similar overall amount allocated to schools as in the current year, with an adjustment for the increase in the average cost of positions.
-Any additional changes will be related to enrollment and poverty data.
+- The ARPA Discretionary Program is being maintained so that each off-track school receives one discretionary position and additional discretionary funds are allocated to all schools based on a combination of the size of the school enrollment as well as school poverty demographics. - ARPA extra-curricular (EC) funding is provided again in 2023-24, with funding levels revised based on system-wide usage in school year 2022-23. - Based on feedback from school leaders and School Technology Coordinators, each school will receive dedicated ARPA funding to purchase replacement and/or loaner Chromebook chargers. - The additional centrally allocated English as a Second Language (ESL) teaching and Bilingual Counseling Assistant (BCA) positions will be maintained in order to meet the needs of our growing English Learners

+- (ELs) student population and the evolving needs of families with a home language other than English.
+(Note- in SMS, these will be under the ESL and BCA tabs.) - The total Title I Poverty Tier dollar allocation will be funded at a similar overall amount allocated to schools as in the current year.
+Changes will be related to enrollment and poverty data.

-In accordance with collective bargaining agreements, the teacher allotment has increased to \$200 per teacher type position and there is a new \$50 allotment for all paraprofessional positions.
-Information regarding which positions qualify for the new \$50 allotment for paraprofessionals can be found HERE.
+Similar to the 2022-23 school year, in accordance with collective bargaining agreements, the teacher allotment is \$200 per teacher type position and there is a \$50 allotment for all paraprofessional positions.
+Information regarding which positions qualify for the \$50 allotment for paraprofessionals can be found HERE.

 Staffing:

-Teachers
+Teachers and Counselors